 Benefits to both residents and Salford City Council by going digital include:

 - 24-hour access by residents and council to the digital permitting platform meaning quicker turnaround of applications and response times to requests such as changes to permit VRMs.

 - Safe and secure online payments.

-- No more risk of permits being lost/unavailable due to none return by visitors/contractors.
+- No more risk of permits being lost/unavailable due to not being returned by visitors/contractors.